thejoshwolfe/git-vendor/README.md

 - [ ] Maintaining local changes that are not intended to be pushed (other than the include/exclude filters above), and facilitating pushing without these local edits.
 This could be patches to file contents or file renames perhaps.
 - [ ] Proper documentation for command line interface and config file.
 - [ ] Unit tests for corner case error handling.
 (Code coverage?)
 - [ ] Support for non-utf8 file names.
-(This means proper juggling of bytes vs strings in Python 3; currently the code assumes everything is valid utf8 and converts it all to `str` for convenience.)
+(This means proper juggling of bytes vs strings in Python 3; currently the code assumes everything is valid utf8 and converts it all to `str` for convenience.
+Alas, Python 2's str would have actually worked better; see [utf8everywhere.org](https://utf8everywhere.org/).)

 ## git-vendor vs other options